PLUGS

 Drawing - CD955.

-Plug No. 4001A 40 way plug used to connect HES No. 2 telephones to the internal multiple wiring.
+Plug No. 4001A 40-way plug used to connect HES No. 2 telephones to the internal multiple wiring.

-Has a buzzer incorporated in the design.
+This plug has a buzzer incorporated into the design.

 WE4 Used for terminating handset cords